ADHD Coaching Room

 What ADHD Coaching Can Help With

 You don’t need to have everything figured out before you start.
-ADHD coaching gives you the space to pause, reflect, and take small, meaningful steps forward—without judgment or pressure.
+ADHD coaching gives you a calm, supportive space to pause, reflect, and take small, meaningful steps, without judgement or pressure.

-Whether you’re feeling overwhelmed, stuck, or just unsure where to begin, we’ll work together to explore what’s getting in the way and find realistic, ADHD-friendly ways forward.
-This is a space to reconnect with your strengths, shift unhelpful patterns, and make changes that truly matter to you.
+If you’re feeling overwhelmed, stuck, or unsure where to begin, we’ll work together to understand what’s getting in the way.
+I’ll help you reconnect with your strengths, shift unhelpful patterns, and make ADHD-friendly changes that actually last.

 • Reducing overwhelm and decision fatigue